pulimeng/eToxPred/README.md

 2. Run the eToxPred by `python etoxpred.py -i fda_approved_nr.sdf -o output`
   - the first input argument `-i` specifies the input .sdf file which stores the SMILES data.
   - the second input argument `-o` specifies the output file to store the predicted SAscores and Tox-scores.
 Note that no file extension is needed since the program will produce two files `output_sa.txt` and `output_tox.txt` to store the predicted values respectively.
 3. The corresponding trianed models are in SAscore and toxicity folders respectively.
-The `trained_model_gpu.pkl` can be used whe the GPU is supported by CUDA.
+The `trained_model_gpu.pkl` can be used when CUDA is installed and properly configured.

 To use the package to train your own models:
 1. Prepare the training dataset.
 For